Dear Mr. Electrician: How do I extend the kitchen electrical outlets from the wall a little so I can add ceramic tile?

 CLICK HERE to See Adjustable Electrical Boxes on Amazon

 As depicted above, I prefer to leave the boxes protruding from the wall a little so that whoever finishes it will cut around it instead of partially covering it.
-When I install the wiring device, I will adjust the box back to its correct depth.
+When I install the wiring device, I adjust the box to its correct depth.

 I like to use the deeper ReceptXtenders for the rough-in phase on existing outlet boxes.
 That way, whoever installs the backsplash will have to cut around my box.
 After the backsplash is finished, I change the extenders to the proper depth.